Request for Leadership Institute Applications Frequently Asked Questions

 Additionally, successful applications highlight some of the on-campus and community resources that can be leveraged to form a unique Institute experience that builds on the individual strengths of the host institution and community, which may be outside of the prescribed sub-themes.
 Though the narrative does not need to be a full program agenda, we have found it helpful in previous applications to see some specific examples of faculty members that might be engaged, sessions they might facilitate, and community members or organizations Fellows might interact with in the host community.
 For the weekly themes, we recommend applicants demonstrate how all the required program components will be integrated and connected to create a cohesive program.

-We also highly recommend that applicants review the evaluation criteria and evaluation guidance found on pages 30 – 32 of the RFA.
+We also highly recommend that applicants review the evaluation criteria and evaluation guidance found in section XI of the RFA.